v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 # Sign Up

-This is a simple one, first we initialise Fauna `Client` and `Query` with `FAUNADB_SECRET`.
-And then write a FQL query to create a user.
+This is a simple one, first, we initialise Fauna `Client` and `Query` with `FAUNADB_SECRET`.
+And then write an FQL query to create a user.

-Create a file `sign-up.js` in functions folder:
+Create a file `sign-up.js` in the `functions` folder:

 ```shell
 cd functions && touch sign-up.js